wwdjbox/Project_Face_Emotion/README.md

 ### Python Image Feature (image_feature.py)
 * Based on a Xception CNN model already trained (link: https://github.com/oarriaga/face_classification)
 - Included emotions: angry, disgust, fear, happy, sad, surprise, and neutral
+* Recorded the time to classify face, emotion, and gender whilst in first run
-* Recorded the video from camera using cv2 module
+- Recorded the video from camera using cv2 module
     * Avi format
     - Include face identification (using rectangle to show full face), emotion classification and gender classification (by using text on top of face)
     * Include stopwatch to make sure there will not be losing frames in video

 ![](IM/ExampleClassification.png)
 ### Improvement of emotion classification
+* Used an algorithm that combines 2D numpy array classification from older frame and 2D numpy array classification from new frame
+    * Used 24% of old frame value and 76% of new frame value to get final classification value for emotion
+    - New frame will be stored in memory and another frame would be captured from the camera
+    * Ensure emotion classification would not be changing at a fast rate

-### Connect to openface?!
+### Connect to openface
+* Use final 2D numpy array as output from python file